seleniumbase/seleniumbase-mcp/README.md

 }
 ```

-Claude Code auto-loads `.mcp.json` from the directory you launch `claude`
-in, so as long as you run `claude` from inside this repo (or a clone of
+Claude Code auto-loads `.mcp.json` from the directory you launch `claude` in, so as long as you run `claude` from inside this repo (or a clone of it), it just works.
-it), it just works — identically for every teammate who clones the repo,
-with zero machine-specific editing.

-If you'd rather register the servers manually instead of relying on
+If you'd rather register the servers manually instead of relying on `.mcp.json`:
-`.mcp.json`:

 ```bash
 claude mcp add seleniumbase-cdp -- uv run seleniumbase-cdp claude mcp add seleniumbase-driver -- uv run seleniumbase-driver claude mcp add seleniumbase-sb -- uv run seleniumbase-sb
 ```

 (run from inside the repo directory, for the same reason as above.)

 ## Tools exposed (driver_server.py)